sgoeschl/freemarker-cli/README.md

 * Groovy has a built-in package manager which makes distribution a breeze
 * Provding samples to transform JSON to Markdown

-Using Velocity actually created some minor issues so I migrated to FreeMarker during Christmas 2017
+Using Velocity actually created some minor issues so I migrated to Apache FreeMarker during Christmas 2016

 * Velocity 1.7 was released 2010
 * I was painful to get Velocity Tools working
 * Velocity XML processing support is also painful
 * Spring 4.3 deprecated velocity support which could affect me in the long run
+* Freemarker has no additional dependencies and things are just working

-While I love Apache Velocity I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.
+While I love Apache Velocity (Apache Turbine anyone?)
+I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.

-The goal of `freemarker-cli` is to automate repeated transformation tasks which are too boring to be done manually and too simple to write a more sophisticated script or application.
+The goal of `freemarker-cli` is to automate repeated transformation tasks which are too boring to be done manually and too simple to justify a script/program.

 # 2. Design Goals